RoboJackets/pcb-contest/CONTEST.md

 The judges will look at the PCB files and explanation to determine whether most of the design would work and that the circuits designed achieve their intended goal.

 #### Design Efficiency - 9 Points
 This will be judged based on your bill of materials.
-Judges will evaluate whether your choice of components and PCB specifications is efficient, i.e. do all components and circuits meet the desired function, without exceeding it unnecessarily (in cost, complexity, or otherwise)?
+Judges will evaluate whether your choice of components and PCB specifications is efficient, i.e. do all components and circuits meet the desired function, without exceeding it unnecessarily (in cost, complexity, or otherwise).

 #### Documentation - 9 Points
 The judges will look at the screenshots and markdown summary to determine if they are accurate, sufficient, and understandable.
 The markdown summary can be supplemented with additional renders, 3D CAD, calculations, diagrams, simulations, etc. If firmware was a critical part of your design, judges will look at those aspects as well.
 Strong documentation which helps judges to better understand your design can improve scores in the other categories.